Next Start

 • Time management: When HVACR technicians have a lineup of jobs to get to each day, they need to manage their time efficiently to complete work safely and on time.

-One advantage of going to trade school for an HVACR role is that you can learn these skills during your training.
-If you’re new to or rusty on one or more of these skills, don’t worry — you can get up to speed in HVACR school.
+One advantage of going to an HVACR school is that you can learn and sharpen these skills during your training.

 Wondering whether training to become an HVACR technician fits you?
-Consider these HVAC pros and cons.
+Consider these benefits and challenges.

 1. You get to help people.
 Homeowners, workers and customers need proper cooling, heating and refrigeration to live and work comfortably indoors.
-Every day HVACR techs help fix a system or maintain it to keep it running, they’re helping keep people safe and happy indoors.
-You could be part of the solution that keeps a business running, or that protects lifesaving medicine.
+Every day HVACR techs help fix a system or maintain it to keep it running, they’re helping keep people safe and happy.
+You could be part of the solution that keeps a business running or that protects lifesaving medicine.

 2. Every day is different.
 HVACR techs are constantly problem-solving.
 Their goal is to find the best solution in a safe and effective manner.
 If you love fixing things, analyzing puzzles and solving problems, you’d get to put those skills into action every day.

 1. You must embrace the uncomfortable.
-If you’re working on a broken air conditioning system in the middle of summer, your environment might get a little hot.
-HVACR techs may work outside or inside in less-than-ideal environments as they fix systems.
-The good news is, the environment is temporary.
-And if you’re able to fix the problem, you get to reap the benefits of having a happy customer.
+If you’re working on a broken air conditioning system in the middle of summer, your environment might get hot.
+HVACR techs often work outside or inside in less-than-ideal environments as they fix systems.

 2. HVACR work is very physical.
 This may actually be a pro, if you’re looking for a job where you get to move your body while you’re on the clock.
-If you’d rather not get your hands dirty or be on your feet most of the day, being an HVACR technician may not suit you.
+If you’d rather not get your hands dirty or be on your feet most of the day, being an HVACR tech may not suit you.
+Technicians climb up and down ladders, run parts, work on roofs, carry large pieces of equipment and more.

-You can train to become an HVACR technician in less than a year.
+You can train to become an HVACR technician in less than a year at Universal Technical Institute (UTI).
 Here are the steps you can take to begin the journey toward an HVACR tech career.1

-In our HVACR program, you can learn skills that include:
+In UTI’s HVACR program, you can learn skills that include:

 • Customer relations